Red Hat Developer Hub 1.3

 priority: 10 # optional, specifies the order of this menu item within its menu level

-default.<menu_group_parent_item_name>: # must be configured if it is specified as the parent of any menu items. `default.` prefix is required for a main menu item key
+default.<menu_group_parent_item_name>: # must be configured if it is specified as the parent of any menu items. `default.` prefix is required for a main group parent item key 2

 icon: my_menu_group_icon # required for parent menu items, defines the icon for the menu group